 Maxima provides a nice set of capabilities that you'd expect (such as

-of equations) along with symbolic computing abilities.
-You can write programs
+sets of equations) along with symbolic computing abilities.
+You can write

-in Maxima using traditional loops and conditionals.
-You'll also find a hint
+programs in Maxima using traditional loops and conditionals.
+You'll also

-example, if you want to know how a particular Maxima function works, you can
+if you want to know how a particular Maxima function works, you can simply

 Maxima also has some interesting features such as rules and patterns.
 These rules and patterns are used by the simplifier to simplify expressions.
 Rules can also be used for commutative and noncommutative algebra.